gas6262/dagaspard_site/_posts/tutorials/2021-05-08-KubernetesAITutorial_2.md

 }
 ```

 Now, we will load the data from our web API in the constructor of the component class.
-Of course, this is not best practice for object-oriented or parallel programming, but is the simplest implementation for the sake of this tutorial.
+Of course, this is not best practice for object-oriented or parallel programming to fetch data directly in the constructor, but is the simplest implementation for the sake of this tutorial.

-5. Add the code below to your constructor body
+5) Add the code below to your constructor body

 ```typescript
       // The location of our web API where the data of interest is served